An upper bound on geodesic length in 2D critical first-passage percolation: Proof of Proposition (construction of the geodesic)

 Since $\mathcal{B} \subseteq \intr(\outcir_P)$, then every dual neighbor of a point $x \in B$ lies in $\intr(\outcir_P)$.
 To see this, note that dual vertices cannot lie on $\outcir_P$ so they must either lie in $\intr(\outcir_P)$ or $\ext(\outcir_P)$.
 If $x \in \intr(\outcir_P)$ and a dual neighbor $x^\star$ lies in $\ext(\outcir_P)$, then the diagonal path connecting the two vertices must cross $\outcir_P$.
 As $\outcir_P$ lies on the primal lattice, this is not possible.
 Now, we claim that the set of dual neighbors of vertices in $\mathcal{B}$ is a connected set (connected by dual edges).
 The set of northwest dual neighbors is connected, since this is just a shifted version of the set $\mathcal{B}$.
 Likewise, the sets of southwest, northeast, and southeast dual neighbors are all connected.
 But each of these sets is connected to each other, so the entire set of dual neighbors is connected.

 We perform a modification of the environment as follows.
-Figure \ref{fig:blocked_W} gives an illustation.
-Set all primal edges (along with their dual counterparts) that lie on or have at least one vertex in the exterior of $\outcir_P$ to closed.
-Set all dual edges connecting vertices dual to $\mathcal{B}$ to closed (along with their primal counterparts).
-This latter set of edges is connected, and we let $W$ be the cluster of closed edges that contains these.
+Figure \ref{fig:blocked_W} gives an illustration.
+Set to closed all edges whose midpoint lies on $\outcir_P$ or in $\ext(\outcir_P)$.
+Also set to closed all dual edges (along with their primal counterparts) that have both endpoints dual to $\mathcal{B}$.
+This latter set of edges is connected (since $\BB$ is connected), and we let $W$ be the cluster of closed edges that contains these.
 Then, there is no closed dual path from $\mathcal{B}$ to $\outcir_P$ in the original environment if and only if $W$ is bounded in the modified environment.
 If $W$ is bounded in this environment, then Lemma \ref{lemma:separation} guarantees the existence of an open circuit $\CC$ that contains $W$ in its interior.
-The circuit $\CC$ is enclosed by and edge disjoint from $\outcir_P$ because all edges on or in the exterior of $\outcir_P$ are closed.
+The circuit $\CC$ is surrounded by and edge-disjoint from $\outcir_P$ because all edges on or in the exterior of $\outcir_P$ are closed.
 The open circuit $\CC$ must also be open in the original environment.

 Since $\outcir_P$ is the last circuit in the sequence, we derive a contradiction once we show that $\CC$ also contains $\mathcal{B}$ in its interior.
 Any vertex $x \in B$ cannot lie in $\ext(\CC)$ because otherwise, the diagonal path from $x$ to any of its dual neighbors (which lie in $\intr(\CC)$) must cross $\CC$.
 But $\CC$ consists of primal edges and so this is not possible.
 The only remaining possibility for $\mathcal B \not \subseteq \intr(\CC)$ comes when $x$ lies on the circuit $\CC$.
 Then, exactly two edges of $\CC$ share the vertex $x$.
 Take one of these edges $e$.
 By Lemma \ref{lem:dual_inext}, one of the two dual neighbors of $e$ lies in $\ext(\CC)$.
 But this dual neighbor of the edge $e$ is a dual neighbor of the vertex $x$, which is contained in $\intr(\CC)$ by assumption.